 Once we learned our way around Porto, we’ve chosen to eat among the locals, away from the tourists as much as possible.
 With that being said though, Ribeira Square – which is set in the actual Ribeira Square – is a lovely place to experience dinner at the riverfront, which is something everyone should do at least once when visiting Porto.

-We’ve tried several burger joints in Porto and one of the best we’ve found is a cozy little spot known as Munchie The Burger Kitchen.
+We’ve tried several burger joints in Porto and one of the best we’ve found is a cozy little spot known as Pregar.
 It’s a cozy burger bistro with tables both indoors and outdoors.
+(2023 – Metro construction has taken their outdoor seating, temporarily.)
 Weather permitting, outdoor seating always gives a window on the world while enjoying a yummy burger cooked to order and stacked with one’s favorite toppings.
-At the time of our last visit, Munchie did not have a deep fryer so no French fries, but the chips are very good.
+The staff is attentive and friendly, prices are reasonable.
+If you’re craving a burger, and really who doesn’t love a good burger, Pregar is the place to satisfy those cravings.

 Restaurante do Molhe

-I don’t know about you, but I am definitely drooling and greatly looking forward to returning to each and every one of our favorite eateries when the world once again finds some sense of balance.
+I don’t know about you, but I am definitely drooling and greatly looking forward to returning to each and every one of our favorite eateries sooner than later.

 To read more about the wonders of Porto: